 On the 5th July 2017, Soph suffered a life-changing injury doing the very thing she loved (and still loves) most – working out in the gym.
 A squatting accident in the Smith machine left her paralysed from the waist down but in reality, Soph is stronger now than ever before.

 Within a year of her injury, Soph was back in gyms and building back the confidence to embrace her new normal.
 And to say she has done that well would be an understatement, as Soph has gone on to become an inspiring and leading voice for not only Disability rights, but body positivity, women’s rights, healthy living, and much more.
 In 2019 she won the Cosmopolitan Influencer Awards plus she is now a qualified PT, and she’s only just getting started.

-Soph has been a Myvegan ambassador for over a year, so we caught up with her to ask her to share some of her golden nuggets of advice.
+Soph has been a Myvegan ambassador for nearly two years now, so we caught up with her to ask her to share some of her golden nuggets of advice.
 From her recommended TV show to advice on being vegan, Soph gives us the tips to feel inspired, motivated and empowered.

 1. Tell us a bit about yourself.

 – Hi, I’m Sophie Butler and I’m an Online Health & Wellbeing coach, social media influencer & Disability advocate.
 To sum up everything about me, empowerment is at the core.
 Whether that’s empowerment through education on Disability rights, or empowerment through body positivity & fitness – I aim to empower people to put themselves first and make healthy decisions for themselves.